 Trichomoniasis, sometimes referred to as trich, is an infection caused by a parasite and affects both men and women.
 Trichomoniasis can cause long-term complications when left untreated and, fortunately, most infections will resolve with appropriate trichomoniasis treatment using medications.
 People who might need a trichomoniasis medication prescription can use Push Health to connect with a local medical provider who can prescribe trichomoniasis antibiotics when appropriate to do so.

 What Is Trichomoniasis?

 Trichomoniasis is caused by the single-celled parasite Trichomonas vaginalis.
 According to the CDC, trichomoniasis infections occur in millions of people in the United States.
-Trichomoniasis is a type of sexually transmitted infection which is not viral and trich can be spread through the mouth, vagina, or anus.
+Trichomoniasis is the most common sexually transmitted infection which is not viral and trich can be spread through the mouth, vagina, or anus.
 Many people have no symptoms when infected with trichomoniasis.
 When symptoms do occur, they may include pain with urination or sex, itching, or vaginal discharge.

 Trichomoniasis - Treatment

 Trichomoniasis can be treated with commonly prescribed medications - similar to bacterial vaginosis, chlamydia and gonorrhea.
 Medications typically prescribed for the treatment of trichomoniasis symptoms fall within a class of drugs known as antibiotics.
 The actual choice of medication depends on the judgement of the medical provider and, in most cases, the medications are tolerated well by patients.
 Early treatment of trichomoniasis infections is recommended.